wujiashu0421/SPART/README.md

 ![DRM](docs/source/Figures/DRM.gif "Desired-Reaction-Maneuver")

 SPART can also be used to control real manipulators.
-Here is an example of resolved motion-rate control of the R5D3 manipulator (the end-effector is describing a triangle).
+Here is an example of resolved motion-rate control of the R5D3 manipulator (the end-effector is describing a triangle) done by NPS AE4820 - Robotic Multibody Systems students.

 ![R5D3](docs/source/Figures/R5D3.gif "R5D3 resolved motion-rate control")